Antanas Rėklaitis: Interwar Lithuania

-After returning to Lithuania, Rėklaitis worked as a teacher since January 1919.
+After returning to Lithuania, Rėklaitis worked as a teacher from January 1919 onward.

 In December 1919, Rėklaitis graduated from the War School of Kaunas.
 In 1921, he participated in the Lithuanian Wars of Independence with the Polish Armed Forces in the section of Kalvarija–Lazdijai.

 In November 1921, Rėklaitis was appointed Adjutant of the 1st Border Regiment.

 In 1923, Rėklaitis participated in the Klaipėda Revolt.

 In 1924, Rėklaitis graduated from the Higher Officers' Courses of Vytautas the Great.

 Following his graduation from the Academy of the General Staff of Czechoslovakia in 1933, Rėklaitis served as Commander of the Hussar Regiment, and since 1934 as Commander of the Uhlan Regiment.
 Since June 1934, he was Chief of the Cavalry Staff.

 In October 1934, Rėklaitis was transferred to the Third (Operations) Division of the Defence Staff Board.

 In 1935–37, Rėklaitis was Commander of the Dragoon Regiment.

 Rėklaitis lectured at the War School of Kaunas and the High School of Military of Vytautas the Great.
 He drafted the Statute of Cavalry Tactics.